00:00

 4όποιος τρώει το (γ)έμα μου: όποιος μοιράζεται το τραπέζι μου

-The story of the widow's son probably refers to that of Constantine Doukas, a superior officer in the Imperial army who was killed in 913 after having taken part in the palace intrigues to overthrow the Emperor Constantine VII Porphyrogenitus.
-The melodic line of this song which is undoubtedly one of the oldest in the Acritic cycle, bears the stamp of the region of its origin, Cappadocia, whose traditional songs recall Byzantine sacred music.
-The impression of listening to a sacred song is accentuated by the fact that the singer, Dimitris Theophanidis, who comes from Cappadocia, uses a vocal technique similar to that of the precentors.
-Aris Fakinos (1982)
+The story of the widow’s son probably refers to Constantine Doukas, a senior officer in the Imperial army who was killed in 913 after taking part in palace intrigues to overthrow Emperor Constantine VII Porphyrogenitus.
+The melodic line of this song—undoubtedly one of the oldest in the acritic cycle — bears the stamp of its place of origin, Cappadocia, whose traditional songs echo Byzantine sacred music.
+The impression of listening to a sacred chant is heightened by the fact that the singer, Dimitris Theophanidis from Cappadocia, employs a vocal technique similar to that of the precentors.

 Singers